Social Democratic Party of Saarland: 1946 to 1956: Social Democratic Party of Saarland

 As to the Saar question, the SPS leaders maintained their position, cherishing the idea of a co-operative Europe, and campaigned for the Saar statute in the 1955 Saar referendum.
 This, of course, was subject to criticism from some within the party, which led to long-lasting and embittered controversies among the party members.
 A first attempt of the pro-German faction within the SPS, led by Ernst Roth, to win the party for their opinion, led to the total isolation of Roth, who was finally forced to resign as a member of the party's executive.
 A second attempt in 1951 led by Kurt Conrad gained enough support so that Conrad ran as a candidate for the party chairmanship against Kirn, and another pro-German candidate ran for the deputy chairmanship.
 These attempts failed, but Kirn was only re-elected against the opposition of a visible minority.
 Although the pro-German faction was growing, Kirn initiated a procedure to exclude Conrad from the party.
 Before this could happen he resigned from the party.

-On 14 March 1952 some disaffected members of the SPS applied to register a new political party, the German Social Democratic Party (DSP), which had been unofficially formed as an SPS intra-party group in 1947, but the authorities refused to allow the registration.
+On 14 March 1952, some disaffected members of the SPS applied to register a new political party, the German Social Democratic Party (DSP), which had been unofficially formed as an SPS intra-party group in 1947, but the authorities refused to allow the registration.
 In July 1955, the banning of so-called pro-German parties was lifted and the DSP then stepped into the daylight.

 The Saar electorate reacted to these developments in the December 1955 elections by giving a disappointing 5.8% share in the vote for the SPS.
-The DSP, on the other hand, won 14.3%.
+On the other hand, the DSP won 14.3%.
 As a consequence the SPS then decided to merge with the DSP with effect from 18 March 1956, then forming the Landesverband Saar (Saar state association) of the Social Democratic Party of Germany.
 The Saar Protectorate was transformed into the state of Saarland within West Germany on the occasion of the Little Reunification of Germany on 1 January 1957.